 Sales and Marketing

 Ford's vehicles, parts, and accessories are marketed through retail dealers in North America and through distributors and dealers outside of North America.
 Most of the dealerships are independently owned.
-In 2014 Ford had a network of more than 11,980 dealerships worldwide.
-Its advertising expenses were $4.3 million in 2014, $4.4 million in 2013, and $4 million in 2012.
+In 2015 Ford had a network of more than 11,970 dealerships worldwide.